So, it turns out that reading books is tied to a longer life, according to a new report. That’s what we read this week in The New York Times.

 “People who report as little as a half-hour a day of book reading had a significant survival advantage over those who did not read,” said the senior author, Becca R. Levy, a professor of epidemiology at Yale.
 “And the survival advantage remained after adjusting for wealth, education, cognitive ability and many other variables.”

-If you want to add some quality time into your life, and you happen to be in Madrid, go ahead and start by checking our our Bookstores With A Charm Minimap.
-You’re definitely in for a treat!
+If you want to add some quality time into your life, and you happen to be in Madrid, go ahead and start by checking our our Bookstores With A Charm or our Paris is for reading or our Bookshops of my life in Madrid minimaps.
+You’re in for a treat!